Obarads/obarads.github.io/docs/public/data/MultiDiffusion Fusing Diffusion Paths for Controlled Image Generation.md

 ![fig2](img/MFDPfCIG/fig2.png)
 > Figure 2.
 MultiDiffusion: a new generation process, $\Psi$, is defined over a pre-trained reference model $\Phi$.
 Starting from a noise image $J_T$ , at each generation step, we solve an optimization task whose objective is that each crop $F_i (J_t)$ will follow as closely as possible its denoised version $\Phi(F_i(J_t))$.
 Note that while each denoising step $\Phi(F_i(J_t))$ may pull to a different direction, our process fuses these inconsistent directions into a global denoising step $\Phi(J_t)$, resulting in a high-quality seamless image.

-## どうやって有効だと検証した?
+### どうやって有効だと検証した?
-### Panorama Generation
+- Panorama Generation
   - > To evaluate our method on the task of text-to-panorama generation (Sec.
 4.1), we generated a diverse set of 512 × 4608 panoramas, ×9 wider than the original training resolution.
+  - Table 1 and figure 4
+- Region-based Text-to-Image Generation
+  - > Our region-based formulation (Sec.
+4.2) allows novice users greater flexibility in their content creation, by lifting the burden of creating accurate tight masks.
+  - Table 2 and figure 5

 ![tab1](img/MFDPfCIG/tab1.png)